turingschool/backend-curriculum-site/module3/projects/terrificus/inception.md

     * If you are unsure about a feature, table the feature and come back to it at the end.
     * Repeat this process until you have gone through all of the sticky notes.
     * Once you are finished, you have your MVP definition.

+## Wireframing (Solve)

+* **Time Limit**
+    * 1 hour
+* **Objectives**
+    * Decide how users will interact with your application
+* **Instructions**
+    * Create a high level [user flow diagram](https://bashooka.com/inspiration/33-excellent-user-flow-examples-for-inspiration/) that lists the steps a user will take when interacting with your application.
+    * Make a list of all of the pages required for your application along with what features will exist on each page.
+    * For each page, create a [wireframe](https://www.usability.gov/how-to-and-tools/methods/wireframing.html) by sketching out what that user will see when they navigate to that page.
+Include details such as header text, buttons, drop downs, forms with the specific fields, graphs etc.
+    * Do a few pages together as a group, then divide and conquer the remaining pages.

+## Story Writing (Solve)

+* **Time Limit**
+    * 1 hour
+* **Objectives**
+    * Document technical requirements for the development team
+* **Instructions**
+    * Create a project board using Github Projects or Trello.
+    * Translate each of the features that were written on sticky notes during the feature dump exercise into a [user story](https://www.atlassian.com/agile/project-management/user-stories) in your project management tool.
+    * Every user story should be written from the perspective of the end user and should follow this format:
+        * `As a ___, when I visit ___, I want to ____ so that I can ____.`
+    * For every user story include a list of subtasks required to complete the user story.
+This includes developer chores such as database migrations to add tables and columns, exposing API endpoints, creating mock data and fixtures to stub out an API call etc.
+    * For every user story, include the wire frame(s) from the associate page(s)
+    * An example user story is:
+        - Feature: User can log in
+        - User story: "As a user, when I visit the login page, I want to click the `login with Google` button so that I can login to the application using my google account."
+        - Wireframe: `<link to wireframe>`
+        - Subtasks:
+            1. Create user table with name, email, and token columns
+            2. Implement google Omniauth strategy
+            3. Route for login page is /login
+            4. User should be redirected to /dashboard after successful login
+            5. If user is not able to authenticate with google, user should see flash message that reads `Oops something went wrong!`